ossec/ossec-docs/docs/manual/syscheck/index.rst

     Integrity checking is an essential part of intrusion detection, that detects changes in the integrity of the system.
-OSSEC does that by looking for changes in the MD5/SHA1 checksums of the key files in the system and on the Windows registry.
+OSSEC does that by looking for changes in the MD5, SHA1, and SHA256 checksums of the key files in the system and on the Windows registry.

     The way it works is that the agent scans the system every few hours